Tanzu-Solutions-Engineering/spring-modern-data-architecture/deployments/cloud/educates/lab-modern-spring-data/workshop/content/exercises/01-web-real-time-gemfire-redis.md

 }'
 ```

+# Spring Data Redis Repository

 Spring Data  makes it very easy to perform Create, Read, Update and Delete (CRUD) operations,
 without having to know the low level details of the data solutions like Redis or GemFire for Redis
 applications.

-All you need is a Repository interface is all you need.
+All you need is a Repository interface.
+Spring Data implements
+the low level data access details using the data solutions API(s).

 See [CustomerFavoriteRepository](https://github.com/Tanzu-Solutions-Engineering/spring-modern-data-architecture/blob/main/components/retail-repositories-caching/src/main/java/com/vmware/retail/repository/CustomerFavoriteRepository.java)

 ```java